-How to Transfer Frontier Mail to Office 365 Easily
+How to Transfer Frontier Mail to Office 365?
+2 Methods

 Understanding the Basics: Frontier Mail vs. Office 365

-- Authentication Failures: Modern security protocols in Office 365 can sometimes reject the legacy authentication methods used by older Frontier accounts.
+- Authentication Issues: Due to the strict security protocols in Office 365, in some cases users will find that their legacy authentication methods are not accepted by their older Frontier accounts.

 Identifying the Symptoms and Causes